Definition - What does Rope Bunny mean?

 Kinkly explains Rope Bunny

-As with participation in any type of bondage, agreeing to be a rope bottom carries some degree of risk.
-A bound rope bottom should never be left alone.
-It is also the responsibility of the rigger and any onlookers to monitor a rope bottom to ensure their circulation and airflow are not compromised.
-The lines of communication between a rope bottom and a rigger should always be kept open.
+As with participation in any type of bondage, agreeing to be a rope bunny carries some degree of risk.
+A bound rope bunny should never be left alone.
+It is also the responsibility of the rigger and any onlookers to monitor a rope bunny to ensure their circulation and airflow are not compromised.
+The lines of communication between a rope bunny and a rigger should always be kept open.
 It’s a good idea to keep a strong pair of scissors handy to free anyone bound by rope quickly in case of an emergency.